+NEW UPDATES!
 Experience the history of Elmhurst through an innovative, award-winning exhibit that takes visitors on a journey of discovery exploring how the city has changed and grown over the past 165+ years.
-The Museum’s second floor gallery is home to a state-of-the-art, engaging exhibit with many interactive displays, artifact towers, rare collection photos, and graphics that jump into motion.
-View a documentary on Elmhurst history in the mini-theatre.
+The Museum’s second floor gallery is home to a state-of-the-art, engaging exhibit with many interactive displays, artifact towers, rare collection photos, and more.
+View the newly updated exhibit introduction that documents the early history of the Native cultures that populated the Elmhurst area before the arrival of European settlers.
+In our mini-theatre, select from a menu of video options including a documentary on Elmhurst history and the story of the Churchville One-Room Schoolhouse.
 Check out the changing History Spotlight and a feature about the Glos Family and Glos Mansion in the 2nd floor hallway.
-Sponsored by: Elmhurst Heritage Foundation
+Sponsored by: Elmhurst Heritage Foundation.